hpeter11/E-Commerce-Platform/README.md

 ## Features
 - View a list of available products with images, titles, prices, and descriptions
-- Add products to a cart with desired quantities
+- Add products to a cart with chosen quantities
 - Remove products from the cart
 - Increase or decrease the quantity of a product in the cart
 - Search for products by name